 Anne Tyng was born in China in 1920 to Episcopal missionaries.
 In 1942 she became one of the first women to be admitted to the Harvard Graduate School of Design, where she studied under Walter Gropius.

 After graduating she went on to work for several New York offices before moving to Philadelphia to join Kahn’s firm, Stonorov & Kahn.
 When the firm split in 1947 Tyne continued working for Kahn.
 She never designed a building of her own, but, due to a shared fascination with geometry, she became critical to Kahn's work.
 Some described her as his muse; Buckminster Fuller preferred to call her “Kahn’s geometrical strategist."
 Many of Kahn’s designs show her influence, such as Trenton Bath House and the Yale Art Gallery, while Kahn’s “City Tower’ was mostly the work of Tyng.

-A woman of firsts, Norma Merrick Sklarek was the first African-American woman to hold an architecture license, first to earn a license in California and first African-American woman to be elected a fellow of the American Institute of Architects.
+A woman of firsts, Norma Merrick Sklarek was the first African-American woman to hold an architecture license in the state of New York, the first woman to earn a license in California and first African-American woman to be elected a fellow of the American Institute of Architects.

-Born in 1931 in, then, Northern Rhodesia, Scott Browne studied first in South Africa and then London.
-In 1958 she moved to Philadelphia with her first husband Robert Scott Browne, who was died in a auto accident a year later.
+Born in 1931 in, then, Northern Rhodesia, Scott Brown studied first in South Africa and then London.
+In 1958 she moved to Philadelphia with her first husband Robert Scott Brown, who was died in an auto accident a year later.

-In 1960, Scott Browne completed her masters in planning in University of Philadelphia where she became a member of faculty, completing a masters in Architecture shortly afterwards.
+In 1960, Scott Brown completed her masters in planning at the University of Pennsylvania where she became a member of faculty, completing a master's in Architecture shortly afterward.
 It was here that she met future husband and partner Robert Venturi.